Build a Homelab server using an old laptop

 -v /home/root/frp/frps.toml:/etc/frp/frps.toml \

-This makes it very simple to run intranet penetration, only needing to maintain the frpc/frps configuration files.
+This makes running intranet penetration very simple, requiring only maintenance of the frpc/frps configuration files.

 You can specify proxyBindAddr = "127.0.0.1" in the frps configuration to force the port to bind to localhost, preventing direct public network access.